sawa2005/rest-project/README.md

 ## Description

 This REST API was created as part of my project in the university course, Web Development III and was based on a simpler API created for a earlier assignment in the same course.
 The purpose of the API is to manage a database that stores my portfolio's information and act as a CRUD interface.
 This means that this API can both Create, Read, Update and Delete data from the database remotely.
+In my case it manages data for my projects, work experience and education that is then displayed on my portfolio website.
 The API can be used via a client like Advanced Rest Client or Postman as well as from a website with the help of Fetch API which is the way I am using it.

 ## Getting Started